 SecurityCenter uses active scanning and agent scanning to interactively communicate with targets on the network.
-Both active scanning and agent scanning use the Nessus vulnerability scanner to craft packets and send said packets to remote hosts.
+Both active scanning and agent scanning use the Tenable Nessus vulnerability scanner to craft packets and send said packets to remote hosts.
 One of the types of messages that is sent is a Packet Internet Gopher (PING), which uses Internet Control Message Protocol (ICMP) to send an “Echo Request” to a host.
-The remote host sends an “Echo Reply” to each request received.
+The remote host sends an “Echo Reply” for each request received.
 The content of the echo reply varies based on OS implementation, but the exact same payload must be returned to the host that sent the echo request.
 The process uses Plugin ID 10180 (Ping the remote host) to discover hosts on the network.
-A second method uses Plugin ID 19506 (Nessus Scan Information), which contains a summary of the scan parameters, time to complete scan, and other useful information.
+A second method uses Plugin ID 19506 (Nessus Scan Information), which contains a summary of the scan parameters, time to complete scan and other useful information.
 In many cases both plugins 10180 and 19506 will be present, but in some cases 10180 may not be present due to environmental variables.
 To accurately detect systems discovered using active plugins, ensure both 10180 and 19506 are selected.

 - SecurityCenter 4.8.2

-- Nessus 6.5.6
+- Nessus 6.10.3

 - LCE 5.0.0

 - PVS 5.2.0

 Host Discovery - Discovery Over the Last 25 Days: This chart displays hosts detected over time using active scanning, passive listening, and host data.